Best Hollywood Spy Movies: Spy thriller films are often enchanting and there’s no way you will take your eyes off the screen even for a split second.

 The film is famous for its amazing and realistic car chase sequences and the complicated plot where the real mission is unveiled.

 Kingsman film series is a spy action-comedy series featuring a British secret service agency known as Kingsman.
-Only two films are released in the series till date with untitled third film in production.

 The first film basically introduces the characters and follows the recruit and training of Eggsy Unwin, a street unemployed boy.
 Kingsman film series is based on the comic book series titled The Secret Service created by Scottish writer Mark Millar and English writer Dave Gibbons.